-You will also need to show evidence of these requirements for any non-BN(O) dependants that are linked to you when traveling to the UK together.
+You will also need to show evidence of these requirements for any non-BN(O) dependants that are linked to you when travelling to the UK together.

 BN(O) citizens who are already in the UK

-If you are already residing within the UK, you will be able to apply for the Hong Kong BN(O) Visa when it opens for applications from January 2021.
+If you are already residing within the UK, you can apply for the Hong Kong BN(O) Visa from within the UK.
 You will also be eligible to apply from within the UK if you were granted ‘Leave Outside the Rules’ at the time of your arrival.

-When the BN(O) Visa becomes available on the 31st January 2021, applicants will be required to pay a fee and the Immigration Health Surcharge (IHS) – once paid, the IHS, will allow you to use the National Health Service (NHS) whilst residing in the UK.
+BN(O) Visa applicants will be required to pay a fee and the Immigration Health Surcharge (IHS) – once paid, the IHS, will allow you to use the National Health Service (NHS) whilst residing in the UK.